Gregory Gondwe

 Vitus-Gregory Gondwe is a Malawian journalist, editor and media consultant.
 He also runs his own social, music and business analysis blog.
 He is known for his investigative stories.
-He also writes on Business news.
+He also writes on business news.
 He has been a contributor to several newspapers in Malawi, and has worked for the Malawi Broadcasting Corporation as correspondent.
 He is a Malawi correspondent for the Associated Press, as well as a regular correspondent for BizCommunity and BiztechAfrica.
 He has contributed to a number of news sources worldwide since 1993.
-He also regularly writes about freedom of Press and the media industry.
+He also regularly writes about freedom of press and the media industry.

 Career

-Until February 2016 he was the Chief Reporter as well as the Bureau Chief for Times Media Group, which owns Blantyre Newspapers Limited (BNL Times), having been promoted in April 2014 from the position of senior reporter.
+Until February 2016 he was the chief reporter as well as the bureau chief for Times Media Group, which owns Blantyre Newspapers Limited (BNL Times), having been promoted in April 2014 from the position of senior reporter.
 His speciality is investigative and exclusive stories.

-He is currently studying with the University of Malawi where he is pursuing a BA in Journalism.
+He is currently studying with the University of Malawi where he is pursuing a BA in journalism.
 He has a diploma and an intermediate certificate in journalism.
-He started journalism in 1993 and has since made contributions to African News Dimension network, CNN, and Southern Times (Namibia), The Nation and The Daily Times, Malawi News, and The Weekend Nation.
+He started journalism in 1993 and has since made contributions to African News Dimension network, CNN, and Southern Times (Namibia), The Nation, The Daily Times, Malawi News, and The Weekend Nation.

-He was a reporter for The Chronicle Newspaper in Malawi until 2005.
-He worked as Regional Editor and Northern Region Bureau Chief for Zodiak Broadcasting Station from 2007- 2010.
+He was a reporter for The Chronicle newspaper in Malawi until 2005.
+He worked as Regional Editor and Northern Region Bureau Chief for Zodiak Broadcasting Station from 2007 to 2010.